OSA413/FFmpeg-based-ADX-converter/README.md

 2. Run `convert_to_adx.bat`.
 3. Converted files will appear in the `SOUND` directory keeping original file hierarchy.

 You can also use the converter via your terminal.
-Run one of the scripts and files in `./SOUND(_raw)` will be converted! (. represents current working directory)
+Run one of the scripts and files in `./SOUND(_raw)` will be converted!

 ## Technical information
 FFmpeg compiled with the parameters in the build file from the repository supports: